Allan70/Allan70/README.md

 <h3 align='center'>Heres something About me.</h3>
 <br>
 My name is Allan.
-Currently I'm working on Flutter applications and making animations for games and youtube.
+Here are some things that I am involved with.

 <br>
 <br>